Georgia Harris: Legacy

 The Catawba Indian community has specialized in hand-built pottery for over four millennia, with one Catawba jar having been permanently placed in the White House Library.
 Over time this tradition has evolved to meet the needs of the Catawba community, therefore rendering it as a type of visual history of the nation's economic and social experiences.
 With the onset of The Great Depression, Catawba pottery suffered greatly due to the demand of cheaper, tourist-friendly goods.
 While this trend continued into the 1960s, Harris refused to compromise the level of her work, and eventually helped to usher in the revival of Catawba pottery that took place in the 1970s.
 By using a squeeze mold, Harris was specifically responsible for the resurgence of the pipe-making tradition within Catawba pottery.
 This also allowed her to introduce new shapes into the tradition, therefore allowing her to create new versions of classic pieces such as the snake pot, long-necked pitcher and wedding jug.
 For her entire life she lived in the Catawba community in South Carolina, perfecting her art and training future artisans as well.
 Harris continued her work even as she approached the age of 90 and persisted in her creation of new and innovative techniques which served to ensure the future of the tradition.
 She was a recipient of a 1997 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the highest honor in the folk and traditional arts in the United States.
-Harris passed away in Dallas, Georgia on January 30, 1997.
+Harris died in Dallas, Georgia on January 30, 1997.